 In Phase Three, you will develop new user processes and determine the process for capturing documents as soon as they come into the organization—for instance, scanning vendor invoices or POs, and capturing email correspondences.
-This ensures that, instead of being lost in a pile on someone’s desk, documents will be appropriately captured and indexed.
+Instead of being lost in a pile on someone’s desk, documents will be appropriately captured and indexed.

-Users won’t need to leave an application—like Microsoft Office Suite—in order to capture the document they are viewing.
-They can create and save the documents (invoices, POs, and so on) from Microsoft Office Suite into the DMS.
-Plus, users can also utilize drag-and-drop technology and print driver applications.
+You won’t need to leave an application—like Microsoft Office Suite—in order to capture the document they are viewing.
+You'll be able to create and save the documents (invoices, POs, and so on) from Microsoft Office Suite into the DMS.
+Plus, you'll be able to utilize drag-and-drop technology and print driver applications.

 Alternatively, you can switch the order of Phases Two and Three—depending on how you structured your plan in Phase One.

 Phase Four is all about integration.
 This helps you streamline processes and expand your use of the DMS.
 During integration, users begin adopting the new DMS and its related processes.
 You should enter integration with a plan for how you want your individual users to utilize the system.
 For instance, if your users spend most of their day in the financial system or ERP, then you can create an integration that links the DMS to the ERP for maximum flexibility.

 Streamlining processes (or workflow) is a wonderful way to find inefficiencies and bottlenecks.
 It also helps you enforce the way documents move inside your organizations (for invoice approvals and so on).

 A workflow does not have to be complex to be effective.
 It can be a single-step workflow or a multi-step process.
 Efficiency refers to the standardization and enforcement of DMS processes—not necessarily the complexity of it.